gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

 Legacy `tsh` client without support for ALPN dialer wants to connect to the proxy configured.

 #### Result:
 `tsh` client is unable to connect to the Teleport Proxy running in `single` v2 mode.
+This is expected behavior the tsh client should be updated.